jteng1/blackjack/README.md

 ## Known Bugs

-Game breaks when there are no more cards from the deck
+Game breaks when there are no more cards from the deck - Fixed